 - Optimizing the value of the work performed by the development team

-Of course, even this list from the scrum guide doesn’t cover everything found in practice.
-However, it’s wasn’t intended to be all-inclusive.
-A good product owner is someone who manages to handle requirements engineering in an agile context.
+Of course, even this list from the Scrum Guide does not cover everything found in practice.
+However, it was not intended to be all-inclusive.
+A good Product Owner is someone who manages to handle requirements engineering in an agile context.